alicehillier/go-match-cats/README-testing.md

 #### **First-Time Visitor Goal**

-- I want to read instructions about how to play the game.
+1. I want to read instructions about how to play the game.
+    - Instructions about how to play the game can be found by clicking on the 'HELP' button in the header.

-- I want to be able to restart the game before the round is over.
+2. I want to be able to restart the game before the round is over.
+    - While a game is in progress, a 'QUIT' button will appear in the header.
+When clicked, the game will restart and allow the player to select a different difficulty level.

-- I want to see colourful, visually-appealing images.
+3. I want to see colourful, visually-appealing images.
+    - The background colours are bright, with a mix of blue and pink.
+The cartoon cat image is used regularly on larger screens, appearing in the title bar, as an animation at the bottom of the screen, in the leaderboard and instructions.
+On small screens, the cat animation can be seen in the header instead of the page title.

-- I want to be able to view the cards when I flip them.
+4. I want to be able to view the cards when I flip them.
+    - Once two cards have been flipped, if they do not match, there is a one-second delay before the cards flip back over, allowing the player to view the images.

-- I want to know how much time I have to complete the game.
+5. I want to know how much time I have to complete the game.
+    - Once a game has begun, the timer in the top left corner starts the countdown, allowing the player to see how much time they have remaining to complete the game.

 #### **Returning Visitor Goal**

-- I want to see what my score was last time (and see if I can do better this time).
+1. I want to see what my score was last time (and see if I can do better this time).
+    - Players can access the leaderboard before a game begins and after a game finishes.
+As the score is stored in local storage after every game, players can access their top scores beyond this session.
+    If players share a device, they can enter their names at the beginning of the session to ensure that they can identify their own scores.

-- I want the cards to change positions every time I play.
+2. I want the cards to change positions every time I play.
+    - The cards are shuffled before every game begins, ensuring a different experience every time.
+By adding some unpredictability, the game becomes more re-playable and enjoyable for the player.

 #### **Frequent Visitor Goal**

-- I want to see how my scores compare with others.
+1. I want to see what my best score was and how my scores compare with others.
-- I want to see what my best score was.
+    - Players can access the leaderboard before a game begins and after a game finishes.
+Players can enter their name at the beginning of the session, which will appear on the leaderboard.
+The leaderboard uses data stored in local storage, so in order to view others' scores, players must use the same device.

-- I want more levels to play.
+3. I want more levels to play.
-- I want to choose the level of difficulty.
+4. I want to choose the level of difficulty.

 ## **Manual Testing**